 Hallucinogens like LSD disrupt the communication that naturally takes place via neurotransmitters in the brain and spinal cord.
 This causes hallucinations, but the chemical disruptions can also impact other parts of the brain.

 Sleeping problems are just one sign of substance use disorder.
-If you’re looking for more information on addiction and recovery, Zinnia Healing can help.
+If you’re looking for more information on addiction and recovery, Zinnia Health can help.
 Call us at (855) 430-9439 for more information.

 What Sleeping Problems Can LSD Cause?